kercre123/wire-picovoice-pod/README.md

 - If you get this error when running chipper, you are using a port that is being taken up by a program already: `panic: runtime error: invalid memory address or nil pointer dereference`
 	- Run `./setup.sh` with the 5th and 6th option to change the port, you will need to push files to the bot again.
 - If you want to disable logging from the voice processor, edit `./chipper/source.sh` and change `DEBUG_LOGGING` to `false`
-- There is support for 5 robots at a time
+- There is support for 5 robots at a time (can be increased or decreased with the `PICOVOICE_INSTANCES` variable in `./chipper/source.sh`)

-Current implemented actions:
+Current implemented actions (complete!):

 - Good robot
 - Bad robot